clue/reactphp-http-proxy/README.md

   Send any number of HTTP CONNECT requests in parallel and process their responses as soon as results come in.
-  The Promise-based design provides a *sane* interface to working with out of bound responses and possible connection errors.
+  The Promise-based design provides a *sane* interface to working with out of order responses and possible connection errors.
 * **Standard interfaces** -
   Allows easy integration with existing higher-level components by implementing ReactPHP's standard